Snowmobile Hauling

 - Always use a trailer that is in good roadworthy condition, has good tires, is appropriately sized for your load, and is rated for the weight you will be hauling.

 - Daylight hours are short in the Yukon, so properly functioning trailer lights and reflectors are a must have.
-A general guide to which lights are required and where they must be mounted can be found at https://tc.canada.ca/en/road-transportation/publications/trailers-federal-lighting-equipment-location-requirements.
+A guide to current trailer lighting requirements in Canada can be found at https://tc.canada.ca/en/road-transportation/publications/trailers-federal-lighting-equipment-location-requirements.

 - Always use a tow vehicle that is in good roadworthy condition with quality winter rated tires and is properly equipped and rated for the weight you will be towing.

-- Always ensure your side mirrors are adjusted to provide good visibility of what’s around you and what your trailer is doing.
-Many regular stock mirrors are inadequate for use with sled decks and many trailers, however most truck and SUV manufacturers offer extendable towing mirrors as optional equipment and there’s a variety of aftermarket alternatives available.
+- Make sure your mirrors are adjusted to provide good visibility of what’s around you and what your trailer is doing.
+Many regular stock mirrors are inadequate for use with sled decks and trailers, however most truck and SUV manufacturers offer extendable towing mirrors as optional equipment.

 - Before you hit the road double check that your trailer is properly hooked up to the tow vehicle.